zaradana/behavioral_calibration/README.md

 # Behavioral Calibration

-A research tool for evaluating the behavioral calibration of large language models on software engineering tasks.
+A research tool for evaluating the behavioral calibration of large language models across multiple benchmarks.
 This project measures how well AI models can calibrate their confidence with their actual performance when asked to decide whether to answer or abstain from answering questions.

-**🆕 NEW: SWE-bench Integration** - Now includes integration with the official SWE-bench evaluation harness to validate model predictions against real-world software repositories.
-See [SWEBENCH_INTEGRATION.md](SWEBENCH_INTEGRATION.md) for details.

 ## Overview

-This tool implements a behavioral calibration experiment where AI models are given software debugging tasks and must decide whether to:
+This tool implements a behavioral calibration experiment where AI models are given tasks from various benchmarks and must decide whether to:
 - **Answer** with their solution and confidence level
 - **Abstain** by saying "I don't know"

+The system supports multiple benchmark types, each with specialized evaluation logic.

 The scoring system incentivizes models to only answer when they are sufficiently confident, based on a confidence threshold `t`.